-It is recognised that plastic bags are bad for the environment, yet it is estimated between 500 billion and one trillion are used worldwide each year, the bulk of which end up in landfill (taking up to 1,000 years to decompose).
+It is recognized that plastic bags are bad for the environment, yet it is estimated between 500 billion and one trillion are used worldwide each year, the bulk of which end up in landfill (taking up to 1,000 years to decompose).
 Made from petrochemicals, the continued use of plastic bags accelerates the depletion of non-renewable fossil fuels, which in turn creates greenhouse gases.
-Refuse plastic bags, using a durable, foldable and inexpensive re-usable bag that can be carried around in your car, pocket, or purse.
+Refuse plastic bags using a durable, foldable, and inexpensive reusable bag that can be carried around in your car, pocket, or purse.

 6. PRODUCE BAGS

 It’s great to eliminate the use of plastic bags at the checkout, but we also want to avoid plastic bag use when selecting our produce.
 We don’t always want to throw our grapes, mushrooms, and potatoes straight into the shopping trolley or even the same bag, so it’s useful to have something reusable which can be washed after each trip to the store.

 With blades made from inexpensive steel and handles made from cheap plastic, disposable razors have always been made for single use.
 Two billion of them, along with the paper and plastic packaging, are discarded in the U.S. each year; and because most of it can’t be reused or recycled the disposable razors and blade cartridges find their way into landfills.
 If you want to shave daily invest in a durable electric shaver, refillable razor, or straight razor.
 If you must use a disposable razor, choose one like Recycline from Preserve.